DizNicolasAmor/interviews-practice/DATABASES.md

 complete.

-### 31. Explain the differences between horizontal and vertical scaling in databases.
+### 31. What are the differences between horizontal and vertical scaling?

 complete.